Hi, I'm Ed Hickey. As you'll discover below, I'm passionate about music, software development and many of the ways the

 LA vs. NY

 After obtaining my degree at FullSail, I worked with several recording studios -- primarily Black Lodge and Neighborhood Studios.
-Most of my mastering work is done at my home studio where I can spend more time digging into specific sonic issues in a room I know well.
+These days, my mastering work is done at my home studio where I can spend more time digging into specific sonic issues in a room I know well.
 I've worked on every stage of the recording process: tracking, mixing and mastering.
 Through the unique requirements and restraints of the various genres I've worked with, I've learned much about music.
 I feel lucky to have had so many different types of engineering experiences as it's made me a much more versatile and creative engineer.Me on Discogs.com

 Tracking, Mixing & Additional Production